Emna Mizouni

-Early life and education
+Early life

 Raised in Tunisia's capital Tunis, Mizouni matriculated from the Lycée Khaznadar in the Le Bardo district of the city in 2006.
 She then attended the École supérieure de commerce (ESCT) in Tunis where she first graduated in management (2009) and then went on to earn a master's degree in marketing, business negotiations, and communications (2011).
 After her studies, she worked in marketing and as a journalist and radio presenter.
 In June 2012, she was appointed Marketing and Communications Officer for the British Council.